HomeFAQ

 https://www.contiki.com/six-two/what-pride-really-means

-I’m travelling in a Same-Sex relationship?
-Can I share a room with my partner and others?
+I’m travelling with my same-sex partner.
+Can I share a room with them and others on Contiki?

 If you’re travelling with a partner, we recommend booking a trip with a twin share option.
 We recommend this for all couples who want some privacy after a day of exploring.